mathewlowry/myhub-gpt/idea weaver gpt.md

 # GPT: Idea Weaver

+## Background

 My first GPT (name suggested by ChatGPT) builds on the insights gained in [[experiment 1]] & [[experiment 5]], and is designed to accept a collection of notes and help me identify interesting concept and ideas I could further investigate, with its help.
+It was first used in [[experiment 6]].

-I found it impossible to feed it a Collection of notes via a URL, and so resorted to creating and downloading an RSS file for the Collection, and then uploading it to the GPT.
-Integration with MyHub.ai should therefore be pretty simple, if each GPT has an API.
+I found it impossible to feed it a Collection of notes via a URL, and so resorted to creating and downloading an RSS file of the Collection, which I then uploaded to the GPT (the [[rss allnotes prompt]], developed earlier, therefore played a part as well).
+Integration with MyHub.ai should therefore be pretty simple, if each GPT has an API, although the cost of uploading files to a GPT is apparently far higher than simply sending text to ChatGPT (to be confirmed).

+## What it does

 According to its self-written description: "Idea Weaver is an advanced tool for transforming RSS file content into creative blog ideas, with a focus on identifying and comparing ideas from different items within the file.
 Here's how it operates:

-1. **RSS File Processing**: Specializes in handling RSS files, focusing on content within the <item> tags.
+1. RSS File Processing: Specializes in handling RSS files, focusing on content within the <item> tags.

 2. Content Extraction and Cleaning:
    - Ignores content outside the <item> tags.